All My Sons: Characters and cast

 Larry Keller — Larry has been MIA for some years at the start of the play.
 However, he has a significant effect on the play through his mother's insistence that he is still alive and his brother's love for Larry's childhood sweetheart, Ann.
 Comparisons are also made in the story between Larry and Chris; in particular, their father describes Larry as the more sensible one with a "head for business".

 Steve Deever — George and Ann's father.
-Steve is sent to prison for shipping faulty aircraft parts—a crime that not only he but also the exonerated Keller committed.
+Steve is sent to prison for shipping faulty cylinders to the air force - a crime that both he and the exonerated Keller had committed.

 Synopsis

 Act I

-In August 1946, Joe Keller, a self-made businessman, and his wife Kate are visited by a neighbor, Frank.
+In August 1947, Joe Keller, a self-made businessman, and his wife Kate are visited by a neighbor, Frank.
 At Kate's request, Frank is trying to figure out the horoscope of the Kellers' missing son Larry, who disappeared in 1943 while serving in the military during World War II.
 There has been a storm and the tree planted in Larry's honor has blown down during the month of his birth, strengthening Kate’s belief that Larry is coming back, while Joe and Chris, the Kellers' other son, believe differently.
 Furthermore, Chris wishes to propose to Ann Deever, who was Larry's girlfriend at the time he went missing and who has been corresponding with Chris for two years.
 Joe and Kate react to this news with shock.

 When Ann arrives, it is revealed that her father, Steve Deever, is in prison for selling cracked cylinder heads to the Air Force, causing the deaths of twenty-one pilots in 1943.
 Joe was his partner but was exonerated of the crime.
 Ann admits that neither she nor her brother are in touch with their father anymore.
 After a heated argument, Chris proposes alone to Ann, who accepts.
 Chris also reveals that he has survivor's guilt from losing all his men in a company he led.
 Meanwhile, Joe receives a phone call from George, Ann's brother, who is coming there to settle something.